 The main gate could be reached over a wooden bridge.

-Notches were made on the edge of moats, thereby the defender enabled a multidirectional attack.
+Notches on the edge of moats enabled the defenders to launch multidirectional attacks.

 This structure is called "byobu-ori", literally fold of the screen.

 One of the entrances to the main enclosure.
 Attackers had to turn right just in front of the entrance.